jasongaylord/JasonGaylord.com/_posts/2006/05/2006-05-08-and-the-survey-says.md

 bitly: https://jasong.us/2WAZ89N
 ---

-The 2006 asp.netPRO Readers’ Choice Awards winners have been announced.
+The 2006 asp.netPRO Readers' Choice Awards winners have been announced.
 You can find a full listing at www.aspnetpro.com.